kubernetes/enhancements/keps/sig-network/4963-kube-proxy-services-acceleration/README.md

 ### Technology

 - eBPF was considered, but this was discarded because of the complexity, the increase on node resources consumption and the lack of support for old kernels.

 ### API Design

-#### Alternative 1: Adding a new field to the Service API

-- This approach would involve extending the Service API to include a field that indicates whether flowtable offloading should be enabled for that Service.
-- Why it was discarded:
-  - A Service-level setting lacks the granularity to differentiate between large and small connections within that Service.
-The goal is to offload large connections by default, and a Service-level setting can't achieve this.
-  - The Service abstraction represents a logical grouping of pods, not a specific traffic pattern.
-Using it to control a low-level network optimization like flowtable offloading creates an abstraction mismatch.
-  - Adding a new field to the Service API increases complexity for users and implementers.

-#### Alternative 2: Adding a new configuration option to select network interfaces on nodes
+#### Alternative 1: Adding a new configuration option to select network interfaces on nodes

 - This would allow users to specify which network interfaces on the nodes should have flowtable offloading enabled.
 - Why it was discarded:
     - Mapping network interfaces to specific connections or traffic types is complex and can be confusing for users.
 Interface names are often tied to pods, and Services can route traffic to multiple pods dynamically.
     - This approach doesn't directly address the core problem of identifying large connections.
 It relies on an indirect mapping between interfaces and traffic patterns, which can be unreliable and difficult to manage.
     - This option wouldn't be applicable in scenarios where multiple services share the same network interface.

+#### Alternative 2: Offloading all the service connections with packets greater than configurable threshold

+- This approach would involve adding a new field to KubeProxy configuration that determines when the connections should be offloaded.
+Only connections with packets greater than threshold will be offloaded.
+- Why it was discarded:
+    - Defining an appropriate threshold is a challenge.
+    - This provides only global control, doesn't allow fine-grained control to enable offloading for selective services.